whage/whage.github.io/_posts/2025-10-24-a-value-investing-experiment.md

 I also feel like I'm trying to justify it even more **after** making this move and I'm making some important realisations as I'm writing this.
-On one hand I feel like I have too much faith in my - admittedly quite rudimentary - idea but on the other hand I feel like I was thinking for long enough about what to do with my money in 2025 and this is the accumulation of ideas and principles that I learned from sources I find trustworthy.
+On one hand I feel like I have too much faith in my - admittedly quite rudimentary - idea but on the other hand I feel like I was thinking for long enough about what to do with my money and I weighed the possibilities.

-In particular, the following were my main thoughts that I distilled so far and I found relevant currently:
+The main reasons I chose these particular stocks:
 - the glamourous tech stocks that produced huge returns recently seem way overvalued
 - the popular stock indexes are heavily concentrated in tech stocks
 - value investing (especially the notion of buying very cheap stocks) seems to be a reasonable idea
-- small cap value stocks outperform large cap growth stocks according to academia
+- small cap value stocks outperform large cap growth stocks over long time horizons according to academia
-- consumer essentials did well during market crashes which seem more and more likely
+- consumer essentials did well during market corrections which seem more and more likely
-- healthcare and consumer essentials stocks seem undervalued
+- healthcare and consumer essentials stocks generally seem undervalued

-This little portfolio is like a poor man's "super-cheap-mostly-consumer-essentials-and-healthcare-no-ai" index.
+This little group of stocks is like a poor man's "super-cheap-mostly-consumer-essentials-and-healthcare-no-ai" index.
 But then why wouldn't I just pick an ETF along these lines?
 Well, I didn't really find one but I didn't look that long.
 The above 15 stocks are likely too small of a sample to draw any conclusions from my results even years from now.
 Will I be able to say "hey, good job" or "oh you dumbass" after x years based on results?